I like to read what's going on in my friends' lives.

 And it was on Facebook that I saw that another state in the U.S. had a license plate that it's citizens could purchase to raise money for childhood cancer research.

 This license plate had raised MILLIONS of dollars for the cause.
+I looked at the Illinois Secretary of State website.

 There are license plates for breast cancer, ovarian cancer, autism, baseball teams, college teams, environmental plates and pet license plates.